taldoron84/xap-docs-sbp/moving-into-production-checklist.markdown

 When using notifications (notify container, session messaging API) you should enable Guaranteed Notifications to address a primary space failure while sending notifications.
 This allows the backup once promoted into a primary, to continue the notification delivery.
 The Guaranteed Notifications managed on the client side.

-When considering a notify container that is embedded with the space, please note the guaranteed notifications are not supported in this scenario - This means that upon failure notifications that has been send might not be fully processed.
+When considering a notify container that is embedded with the space, please note the guaranteed notifications are not supported in this scenario â€“ This means that upon failure notifications that has been send might not be fully processed.
 In this case blocking read/asyc read should be considered as an alternative to notifications.

 ## Balanced Primary-Backups Provisioning

 When having a failure of the data grid nodes or a machine running XAP you should consider having even distribution of the primary and backups instances across all existing machines running XAP.
 This ensure balanced CPU utilization across all XAP machines.
-The Elastic processing unit should be used to deploy the data grid - it support even primary/backup distribution automatically when XAP machine fails and when a new one added to the grid.
+The Elastic processing unit should be used to deploy the data grid â€“ it support even primary/backup distribution automatically when XAP machine fails and when a new one added to the grid.
 In this case spare GSCs on each XAP machine are not required.

 ## CPU Utilization